Southport - South

 Southport - South lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Examining future trends, a significant population increase is forecast for Southport - South, with an expected expansion of 6,093 persons to 2041 reflecting an increase of 26.8% in total over the 17 years based on the latest population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+By 2041, Southport - South's population is forecast to increase by 6,093 persons, reflecting a total increase of 26.8% over the 17-year period.

 Frequently Asked Questions - Population